 With NAKIVO Backup & Replication you can be sure that your backup and replication jobs run successfully.
 After job completion, the product can send you a screenshot of the recovered OS to verify its recoverability in case of a disaster.
 Furthermore, NAKIVO Backup & Replication provides the encryption functionality, which involves the encoding of information in order to prevent unauthorized readers from accessing it.

 Furthermore, NAKIVO Backup & Replication can automatically remove transaction log files, created by Microsoft SQL and Microsoft Exchange, from the host VM after a successful VM backup or replication.
 This way the transaction log files don’t take up space, while the unique data is reliably protected.

 Finally, another feature that boosts the reliability of the product is self-backup, during which the system configuration of NAKIVO Backup & Replication is copied and stored in the available backup repositories.
 Thus, the automated protection of the adopted system configuration is enabled.

-The role that virtualization plays in the modern business world should not be underestimated.
+It is not uncommon to hear the question “What is Hyper-V?” in the modern business environment, because the role that virtualization plays in the modern business world should not be underestimated.
 Most companies are now transitioning from traditional physical infrastructures, which can be resource-intensive and costly, to virtualization platforms, which are more cost-effective and manageable.
 Hyper-V is a multi-functional platform on which you can build a virtual environment of any size, while considerably extending your computing capabilities.